seek-oss/rynovate/README.md

 ### `seek-n-major`

-Same as the `default` preset, but less noisy as only monitors major updates for non-SEEK deps
+Same as the `default` preset, but less noisy as only monitors major updates for non-SEEK deps.
+Non-major Buildkite plugin and Docker image versions are still renovated.

 ## Usage